open-component-model/ocm/docs/reference/ocm_get_artefacts.md

 - `Empty`
 - `OCIRegistry`
 - `oci`

+With the option <code>--closure</code> the complete reference tree of a index is traversed.

 With the option <code>--output</code> the out put mode can be selected.
 The following modes are supported: